dmartinol/toolhive-registry-server/MCPServer.md

 ### MCP Tools

-The server exposes 5 powerful tools for AI assistants:
+The server exposes 9 powerful tools for AI assistants (5 for Journey 1, 4 for Journey 2):

 #### 1. `search_servers`